Names of the West Hartford Public Schools

 Braeburn Elementary School, opened in 1956, is located on Braeburn Road which runs between Mountain Road and Pleasant Street near Fairview Cemetery and West Hartford Center.
 This school was named for the street on which it is located.

-Bristow Middle School, West Hartford’s newest school, which opened in 2005, is named for an African slave who lived in West Hartford, then the West District of Hartford, and who bought his freedom from Thomas Hart Hooker in 1775.
+Bristow Middle School, West Hartford’s newest school, which opened in 2005, is named for a formerly enslaved African man who purchased his own freedom from Thomas Hart Hooker in 1775.
 Residents from surrounding communities often came to consult with Bristow because of his agricultural expertise.
 He is the only African American known to be buried in the Old Center Burying Ground.

 Bugbee Elementary School opened in 1950 and was named for Lloyd H. Bugbee, superintendent of West Hartford Schools from 1922 to 1946.
 Born in 1889 in Hartford, Vermont, Bugbee came to West Hartford as principal of Hall High School in 1917.
 At the time of his death in 1975, he was remembered by his successor as having “built a school system with a warm, friendly, cooperative attitude.”